 We’ve started by infusing web development with zombies but our plans for world domination are far wider than hordes of the undead.
 We’ll be expanding our books and themes as we go along.

-John is a storyteller with design and development skills.
-By day he designs and builds websites and teaches web design at the college level, by night he spins sci-fi stories at StoryLab, designs them at Illustrated Sci-Fi and counts his words carefully at https://8wordstories.com.
-He’s also a pineapple in disguise and (as you may know) writes zombie themed web development books.
+John Rhea is the Chief Zombie Smacker at the Undead Institute.
+He’s a storyteller with design and development skills.
+By day he designs and builds websites and teaches web design at the college level, by night he spins sci-fi stories and counts his words carefully at https://8wordstories.com.
+Other of his silly projects to check out include https://pineapplecomics.com, https://storylab.us (both currently on hiatus), https://rrremail.com (which was created a decade before AI could actually do this), https://rockbottombridges.com (the deal of a lifetime), and https://napkintie.com (for the messy artist in all of us).

 He lives near Charlottesville, VA with his wife, Carrielyn, and, like, a lot of kids (eight at last count) plus more pets than is wise to enumerate.
 If you see him and he’s both awake and properly clothed, you know he’s having a good day..